-3. Time recorded for each test parameter from Section 302.5.1.2.1.
+3. Time recorded for each test parameter from Section 302.4.1.2.1.

-4. Average of the four time values indicated in Section 302.5.1.2.1.
+4. Average of the four-time values indicated in Section 302.4.1.2.1.

-302.5.1.2.3 Conditions of acceptance.
-A test shall be determined to be successful when the average time for attainment of the four measured test parameters specified in Section 302.5.1.2.2, Item 4, is 4 minutes 18 seconds or greater.
+302.4.1.2.3 Conditions of acceptance.
+Each test shall have an average time for attainment of the four measured test parameters specified in Section 302.4.1.2.2, Item 4, of 4 minutes 18 seconds or greater.

 Note: This condition of acceptance is based on comparison of results for the tested assembly versus results for a code-prescribed ignition barrier applied over foam plastic insulation.

-302.5.1.2.4 Attic installation limitations.
-When testing is in accordance with Section 302.5.1, Conditions 1 through 7 regarding installation under the International Building Code or the International Residential Code shall apply.
+302.4.1.2.4 Attic installation limitations.
+Where testing is in accordance with Section 302.5.1, Conditions 1 through 8 regarding installation under the International Building Code or the International Residential Code shall apply.

 1. Entry to the attic shall only be to service utilities, and no storage is permitted.